Skip to main content

 About Bosque de Galilea

-Bosque de Galilea is a Regional Natural Park situated in the Tolima department of central Colombia, protecting a significant area of Andean cloud forest and upper montane vegetation along the eastern slopes of the central cordillera.
-The park safeguards one of the remaining forest fragments in a region that has been substantially transformed by agriculture, particularly coffee cultivation and cattle ranching, making it a critical refuge for endemic and threatened species.
-Elevations range from approximately 1,800 to 3,200 meters, spanning the transition from montane forest through cloud forest into sub-páramo zones.
-The park forms part of an important biological corridor linking isolated forest patches across the heavily fragmented agricultural landscape of interior Tolima, and its watersheds supply water to rural communities throughout the surrounding area.
+Bosque de Galilea is a Regional Natural Park situated in the eastern Tolima department of central Colombia, protecting 26,653 hectares of Andean cloud forest and upper montane vegetation along the western slopes of the Eastern Cordillera.
+[1] The park safeguards one of the remaining forest fragments in a region substantially transformed by agriculture, making it a critical refuge for endemic and threatened species.
+Elevations range from approximately 1,300 to 3,000 meters, spanning the transition from lower montane forest through cloud forest into sub-páramo zones.
+It is located in the municipalities of Dolores and Villarrica and was declared a Regional Natural Park through Agreement 031 on December 16, 2019, by CORTOLIMA.
+[2]

 Wildlife Ecosystems

 Bosque de Galilea provides habitat for a diverse assemblage of Andean wildlife adapted to the montane cloud forest environment.
-The spectacled bear is present in the more remote forest areas, feeding on palms, bromeliads, and seasonal fruits found throughout the park.
-Several species of large cats, including pumas and potentially ocelots, maintain territories within the forest, preying on deer, rodents, and smaller mammals.
-The bird fauna is particularly notable, with the park lying within the Eastern Andes Endemic Bird Area; species such as the golden-plumed parakeet, Tolima dove, and various chlorospingus tanagers are characteristic residents.
-Amphibian diversity is high in the moist cloud forest understory, with numerous frog species occupying streams and humid terrestrial microhabitats.
+The spectacled bear is present in the more remote forest areas, feeding on palms, bromeliads, and seasonal fruits.
+Several species of large cats, including pumas and ocelots, maintain territories within the forest.
+The forest also supports primates including the churuco monkey and capuchin species.
+[1] The bird fauna is particularly notable, with species such as the Tolima dove and various chlorospingus tanagers as characteristic residents.
+Amphibian diversity is high in the moist cloud forest understory, with numerous frog species including glass frogs.
 White-tailed deer, tapirs, and various small mammals including agoutis and pacas are also present throughout the forest.

 Flora Ecosystems